zacwong2151/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the event show mechanism behaves at each step:

 Step 1.
 The user launches the app for the first time, and executes `ecreate n/first event ...` to create a new event.
-This called method `Model#updateFilteredEventList()` to update both the `filteredEventList` and the `eventToShowList`.
+This calls the method `Model#updateFilteredEventList()` to update both the `filteredEventList` and the `eventToShowList`.

 <puml src="diagrams/EventShowStep1.puml" alt="EventShowStep1" />

 Step 2.
 The user  executes `ecreate n/second event ...` to create another event.
-This called the method `Model#updateFilteredEventList()` again to update both the `filteredEventlist` and the `eventToShowList`.
+This calls the method `Model#updateFilteredEventList()` again to update both the `filteredEventlist` and the `eventToShowList`.

 <puml src="diagrams/EventShowStep2.puml" alt="EventShowStep2" />